QuantEcon/continuous_time_mcs/ctmc_lectures/uc_mc_semigroups.md

 ## From Intensity Matrix to Jump Chain

-We now understand that there is a one-to-one pairing between conservative intenintensity matrices and UC Markov semigroups.
+We now understand that there is a one-to-one pairing between conservative intensity matrices and UC Markov semigroups.

 These ideas are important from an analytical perspective.